clawpack/amrclaw/examples/acoustics_1d_adjoint/README.md

-Acoustics 2D -- Heterogeneous example
+Acoustics 1D -- Heterogeneous example
 ------------------------------------------

-2D acoustics in a piecewise constant medium to illustrate reflection and transmission at an interface.
+1D acoustics in a piecewise constant medium to illustrate reflection and transmission at an interface.

-The density and bulk modulus of the medium are specified in setrun.py.
+The density and bulk modulus of the medium are specified in setrun.py, along with a parameter determining what initial conditions to use (see qinit.f).

 ### Folder Organization
 * **adjoint:**